allenai/beakerstore/README.md

 # beakerstore

 `beakerstore` is a library.
-You use it to get a local path to a Beaker dataset, or a file within a Beaker dataset.
+You use it to get a local path to a public Beaker dataset, or a file within a public Beaker dataset.

 The first time you attempt to access a dataset (or a file within a dataset), `beakerstore` will get the dataset/file from Beaker, and store on the local file system.
 If you try to access the same item in the future, `beakerstore` will notice that it is already present, and not attempt to download it again.